TawsifTorabi/AETHER_UAV/README.md

 # AETHER UAV
-**Advanced Electronic Tactical Hybrid Emergency Reconnaissance Unmanned Aerial Vehicle** This is prototype of the final outcome of the project.
+**Advanced Electronic Tactical Hybrid Emergency Reconnaissance Unmanned Aerial Vehicle**
+This is a prototype of the outcome of the proposed project.

 ---